Health minister talks about political corruption as he steps down

 “I will no longer work under pressure in an environment that is harmful, full of political corruption and political inexperience,” he said on March 2 following his meeting with President Zuzana Čaputová.

-Because Eduard Heger (OĽaNO), as interim prime minister, lacks several competences, including those relating to personnel matters, it is President Zuzana Čaputová who accepted the minister’s resignation on Thursday.
+Because Eduard Heger (OĽaNO), as interim prime minister, lacks several competences, including those relating to personnel matters, it is President Zuzana Čaputová who accepted the minister’s resignation on Thursday and thanked him for his service.

 “I’m not a politician,” noted Lengvarský, a doctor by profession.
 “And I probably don’t want to become one after this experience, but neither am I a person who gives up.”